mikependon/RepoDB.NET/pages/mappers/identitymaper.md

 ---

-A mapper class that is used to map a class property to be an identity property.
+A mapper class that is being used to map a class property to be an identity property.
 This class is used as an alternative to the [Identity](/attribute/identity) attribute.

 ### Methods